Bleak – Definition, Meaning, Synonyms & Antonym

 What does bleak mean?

-Bleak describes something that is desolate, barren, cold, and lacking hope or cheerfulness.
+Bleak describes something desolate, barren, cold, and lacking hope or cheerfulness.

 Initially, bleak referred to pale or shining things.
 It later came to describe harsh landscapes and, in the 19th century, emotions of sadness and hopelessness.